Today we will be discussing the benefits of cod liver oil (fermented and cold-pressed in particular) over taking a fish oil supplement.

 (our gut microbiome/gut flora environment has been drastically changed over the past 50 years and a big contributing factor is the toxic herbicide glyphosate, GMOs, toxic vegetable oils, processed foods, chemicals in foods/environment etc, antibiotics and dare to say... vaccines)

 NOTE: this is not an anti-vax post, so please don't assume anything here, I am simply pointing out the truth about our gut microbiome.
-Thanks 🙏🏼
+Thanks so much 🙏🏼

 The fact is that all drugs have an impact on our gut health, even ibuprofen!